Powerlearnproject/se-day1-assignment-SmartGuyCodes/SE_Day1.md

 - Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment and healthcare

-c.
-Identify and describe at least three key milestones in the evolution of software engineering.
+2. Identify and describe at least three key milestones in the evolution of software engineering.

 - Development of programming languages
 - Establishment of software engineering as a discipline in the 1960s
 - The advent of programming in the 1970s
 - The rise of agile methodologies in the 2000s

-d.
-List and briefly explain the phases of the Software Development Life Cycle.
+3. List and briefly explain the phases of the Software Development Life Cycle.

 - Requirements: Gathering and documenting user needs and system requirements
 - Design: Creating high-level and detailed designs of the software architecture and user interface